maxmind/libmaxminddb/README.md

 # License

-This library is licensed under the Gnu Public Library License version 2.1.
+This library is licensed under the GNU Lesser General Public License v.
+2.1.

 # Installing from a Tarball

 This code is known to work with GCC 4.4+ and clang 3.2+.
-It should also work on any other compiler that supports C99, POSIX 2011.11, and the `-fms-extensions flag`.
-The latter is needed to allow an anonymous union in a struct.
+It should also work on other compilers that supports C99, POSIX 2011.11, and the `-fms-extensions flag` (or equivalent).
+The latter is needed to allow an anonymous union in a structure.

 To install this code, run the following commands: